Basic use

 Profiles of the simulated variables can be plotted using the

-method.
+results.UnitResult.plot() method.
 The variable is specified with the

-, which defaults to x
+optional argument varname, which defaults to x:

 It is also possible to call plot directly from the simulation object; in this

-case, the time step is specified with the optional arguments th
+case, the time step is specified with the optional arguments th or

-, which defaults to the last time step:
+step_index, which defaults to the last time step:

-method returns matplotlib figure and axis
+The results.UnitResult.plot() method returns Matplotlib figure and axis

 objects.
 This allows modifying the graph settings after it is generated, for